The Drake University Honors Program is open to students from all academic departments and undergraduate programs.

 HONR 001: Honors Foundations, 2 credit hrs.

 This course is an introduction to the Drake Honors Program.
 While only two credits, the meetings develop skills needed to be successful in the Honors Program, and skills that will hopefully translate to meaningful skills outside of the classroom.
 The course structure is almost exclusively discussion based.
-The Fall 2022 topic is propaganda.
+The Fall 2023 topic was technology and student happiness.

 HONR 051: Physical Science: Modern Technology, 3 credit hrs.